jevakallio/git-notify/README.md

 yarn add -D git-notify
 ```

-You'll need to install [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to run `git-notify` automatically when other developers pull commits that contain git messages.
+Next, we'll configure `git-notify` to run automatically when other developers pull commits that contain git messages.
 Below we show how to install them with the excellent [husky](https://github.com/typicode/husky) node library.
 For other approaches, see the [Git Hooks](#git-hooks) section.

 ### Installing hooks with husky